JorgePe/recordplayer/README.md

 The cartridge is connected to the 2 Hi-Z inputs of the Rubix.
 This results in a much better sound than my PC speakers.

 The laptop is running Linux Mint with the Ubuntu Studio packages installed.
 I'm using Carla with a 7-band stereo equalizer plugin.
 This allows me to adjust the tone to my preferences.

 ## Future

 I already bought a Ortofon MM cartrdige with a spherical needle.
 But I didn't tested it yet.

+MIDI integration is also planned for the next release so I can control the turntable with a portable USB DJ controller and/or a DAW.